caarlos0/gophercon-2025/slides.md

-later on it incorporated more features from more recents VTs, until VTs became a thing of the past for most of us whatever it is you call a terminal today, is actually a terminal emulator - its fine to call it a terminal though, we all do
+later on it incorporated more features from more recents VTs, until VTs became a thing of the past for most of us whatever it is you call a terminal today, is actually a terminal emulator - its fine to call it a terminal though, we all do, doesn't matter

 ---

 ![autoplay mute loop](bg.mp4)

-## ANSI and ECMA-48
+## ANSI Sequences and ECMA-48

 - ANSI was the first standard
 - Colors, Cursor movement, etc